 These pear overnight oats are creamy and delicious, with a hint of spice from ginger and sweetness from maple syrup.
 An easy to make vegan breakfast that takes minutes to prepare and is perfect for meal prep!

 Overnights oats are so good for an easy-to-make breakfast or brunch, and are packed with healthy ingredients.
-If you love them as much as my family does, then perhaps you may also like to see my cinnamon overnight oats and my cherry overnight oats for some different flavours to try out too!
+If you love them as much as my family does, then perhaps you may also like to see my cinnamon overnight oats, frozen berry overnight oats and my cherry overnight oats for some different flavours to try out too!

 These spiced pear overnight oats are full of flavour, with a good zing from fresh ginger, as well as the delicious sweetness of pear and maple syrup.
 Simply combine the ingredients and give them a good stir to prepare!